processism/processism.github.io/scale-invariance.md

 ## Common Misunderstandings

-❌ **Scale-Invariance is NOT**:
-- Exact copying at every scale
-- Limited to geometric patterns
-- Rare or unusual
-- Purely mathematical abstraction

-✓ **Scale-Invariance IS**:
-- Statistical similarity across scales
-- A fundamental organizing principle
-- Ubiquitous in nature
-- Key to understanding complexity
+**Scale-Invariance is NOT**: exact copying at every scale, limited to geometric patterns, rare or unusual, or purely mathematical abstraction.

+**Scale-Invariance IS**: statistical similarity across scales, a fundamental organizing principle, ubiquitous in nature, and key to understanding complexity.

 ## Connecting to Other Patterns